 "We were separated when we got ambushed," Nigel again replied shortly.
 "I had to get out while I could.
 I'm not sure what happened to him."

 As he appeared as though he wanted to be left alone, Hermione nodded and turned away, but she did not return to the table where they had set up.
-Instead she walked a little distance from where Nigel sat and turned to give some instructions to one of the younger club members who was standing nearby.
+Instead she walked a little distance from where Nigel sat and turned to give some instructions to one of the younger club members who were standing nearby.
 But in reality, her attention never left the Slytherin seventh year, and she stood there puzzling over his behavior, while trying to appear as if she was not.
 Nigel did not seem to notice—he gave her no more attention, though his eyes darted around the room.

 There was something off about the whole situation, but Hermione could not quite put her finger on what it was.
 On the one hand, she could not claim to know Nigel to any great extent, and as a result, she could not claim to know how he behaved in stressful situations.
-But Harry had repeatedly stressed the need to work as a team, and part of that was watching each other's backs and sticking up for each other.
-Nigel had not given much in the way of details, but it seemed to Hermione that he had abandoned Blaise rather easily, and though Slytherin was the house of ambition, which sometimes indicated an "every man for himself" attitude, she would have thought that Harry's instructions would have tempered that trait to a certain extent.
+But Harry had repeatedly emphasized the need to work as a team, and part of that was watching each other's backs and sticking up for each other.
+Nigel had not given much in the way of details, but it seemed to Hermione that he had abandoned Blaise rather easily, and though Slytherin was the house of ambition, which sometimes indicated an "every man for himself" mentality, she would have thought that Harry's instructions would have tempered that trait to a certain extent.

 And beyond that, Hermione noticed as she watched him that he was watching the hall surreptitiously and with a calculating gaze.
 And furthermore she felt his gaze alight upon her several times, and she was chilled all over again.
 Nigel had always seemed like such a mild-mannered person before, though he was undoubtedly intelligent and could exhibit cunning, if the situation demanded it.
 He had always been friendly, though not particularly warm, and he had certainly never provoked this kind of reaction in her any of the other times they had interacted.